-US HISTORY II - ADVANCED PLACEMENT

-It is strongly recommended that students have a 75% or better average in US History I Honors as well as the intention to sit for the Advanced Placement Exam.
-Students not previously enrolled in US History I Honors, need to achieve a 90% or higher in US History I Accelerated or American Studies.
-Students who undertake this course are willing to meet the challenges of a college level study with extensive reading, intensive essay assignments and exams, and numerous reports and projects.
-Summer reading and projects are required.
-Registration for A.P. testing is strongly recommended.
-Dual Credit may be earned at Camden County College.
+US HISTORY I ADVANCED PLACEMENT Year 5 credits GRADE 11 Prerequisite: It is strongly recommended that students have a well as the intention to sit for the Advanced Place US History I Honors, need to achieve a 90% or Studies.
+Students who undertake this course are study with extensive reading, intensive essay ass projects.
+Summer reading and projects are recommended.
+Dual Credit may be earned at Car ement Exam. higher in US e willing to me signments and quired.
+Regis Students not previ History I Accelera et the challenges exams, and nume tration for A.P. te iously enrolled in ated or American of a college level erous reports and